Biomaker/Gametophyte-Fern-photography-2018/Engineering.md

 We did not alter the code on the aruino, as the commands that fired the shutter using the infra red remote control work that same way in triggering this system.

+The parts and their prices are shown below:

+Parts:
+ - 4N25M optocoupler £2.20 (for 5)
+ - circuit board     £1.94
+ - plastic box       £1.96
+ - 470 ohm resistor (from bits box)
+ - cable            £ 3.42
+Total:               £9.52

 Below are some photos of the work in progress:

 This is the plate that we used to fix the electronic components down:<br>